jouellnyc/shouldipickitup/README.md

 NOTE: This project is intentionally "in progress".

-It serves currently for inspiration for anyone learn Python and for future possibilities.
+It serves currently for inspiration for anyone to learn Python and for future possibilities.

 And for fun.
 Feedback or Collaborators Welcome.